FACES OF THE FLOODS: Cary native Alfred Thomas Sr. says he feels ‘expendable’

 Published 1:11 pm Friday, August 26, 2022

-Faces of the Floods is now a podcast.
+Faces of the Floods is now a podcast, Voices of the Floods.
 Listen here.

 Faces of the Floods is a series by The Vicksburg Post that tells the stories of people impacted by catastrophic floods in the Yazoo Backwater area.

 Cary resident Alfred Thomas Sr. has waded in the floodwaters of the South Mississippi Delta his whole life, just as his father did before him and his grandfather before that.

 But on Wednesday night, Thomas took up the mantle of his fellow South Delta residents and shared his concerns with a delegation from Washington, D.C. invited to the area by Sen. Roger Wicker and Rep. Bennie Thompson.
 As far as he’s seen, Thomas said, he and his neighbors are expendable to the federal government.

 “I’ve talked to a lot of people in the community, and we’ve begun to feel that we’re expendable,” Thomas said at the listening session.
 “I’m not being offensive, but it’s just like this: This past flood, deer were dead all over here.
 Deer and wildlife were dying everywhere.
 And the way I see that, is you have to relax some of the rules.
 Human life is more important than animal life.”